Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 The SALT deduction allows taxpayers to claim any state and local taxes they paid for the year.
 It reduces your taxable income dollar for dollar.
 But you must itemize to claim it.

 Prior to the Tax Cuts and Jobs Act, the SALT deduction was unlimited.
-For 2019 and 2020, taxpayers can’t deduct more than $10,000 or $5,000 if they’re married and filing separately.
+For 2020, taxpayers can’t deduct more than $10,000 or $5,000 if they’re married and filing separately.

 The SALT deduction has these limits: